schombert/Project-Alice/docs/rules.md

 Demotion amount:
 Compute the demotion modifier *additively*.
 If it it non-positive, there is no demotion for the day.
 Otherwise, if there is a national focus to to a pop type present in the state and the pop in question could possibly demote into that type, add the national focus effect to the demotion modifier.
 Then multiply this value by define:PROMOTION_SCALE x pop-size to find out how many demote (although at least one person will demote per day if the result is positive).

-Similarly, for non-slave, non-colonial pops in provinces with a total population > 100, some pops may migrate within the nation.
-This is done by calculating the migration chance factor *additively*.
-If it is non negative, pops may migrate, and we multiply it by (province-immigrant-push-modifier + 1) x define:IMMIGRATION_SCALE x pop-size to find out how many migrate.

-If a nation has colonies, non-factory worker, non-rich pops in provinces with a total population > 100 may move to the colonies.
-This is done by calculating the colonial migration chance factor *additively*.
-If it is non negative, pops may migrate, and we multiply it by (province-immigrant-push-modifier + 1) x (colonial-migration-from-tech + 1) x define:IMMIGRATION_SCALE x pop-size to find out how many migrate.

-Finally, pops in a civ nation that are not in a colony any which do not belong to an `overseas` culture group in provinces with a total population > 100 may emigrate.
-This is done by calculating the emigration migration chance factor *additively*.
-If it is non negative, pops may migrate, and we multiply it by (province-immigrant-push-modifier + 1) x 1v(province-immigrant-push-modifier + 1) x define:IMMIGRATION_SCALE x pop-size to find out how many migrate.

 ### Militancy